D-Benjamin-Diaz/D-Benjamin-Diaz/README.md

 ## Hi there 👋

+I am Daniel B. Diaz, commonly known as Ben/Benjy Diaz 😁

+Currently, I am a Computer Science student at Augusta University 🎓

+Growing up, I always loved to ask myself "How does this work?" and somehow the answers to those questions fascinated me.
+My curiosity made me fall in love with the world of Robotics 🤖, Engineering ⚙ and Computing 💻.
+And by default, I fell more in love with Mathematics and how is used to explain our world through Physics. 🚀 Some may say I am a bit of a nerd, but I think the more nerd you are aware you are about the beutiful world we live in. 🗺

+I've liked to find ways to solve problems and get hands on into it to find a solution.
+So, much so that when I was in Highschool, I enlisted myself to become part of the Robotics Team.
+From there, I just learned that everything was possible with some chips and software.
+This is what made me choose the career I am in now!

 <!--
 **D-Benjamin-Diaz/D-Benjamin-Diaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.